moabdali/MegaCheckers/README.txt

 A game where you take turns moving pieces to kill all of your enemy's pieces.
 To do this, your pieces jump onto the enemy piece to crush them.
 In order to aid you with this goal, every few turns a random number of mystery items will appear on empty spaces.
 You pick up an item and on any subsequent turn,  you can use the item (depending on what the item is) to destroy enemy pieces, to set up traps, to alter the playing field (raise/lower, destroy, magnetize, make one way, push pieces, etc), to power up your piece, and so on.
 Eventually networking will be enabled.

+v.0.8.5:
+	Added a tutorial that explains the basics and teaches you how to select units, how to move units, how to use an item, and (eventually) how to inspect tiles and pieces.
+Tutorial todo: make formatting prettier, catch errors based on clicking the options instead of a button (might just disable buttons to make it safer), and to add the "inspect" tutorial.
+Eventually need something for raising/lowering tiles.

+v.0.8.4:
+	Starting a simple tutorial mode to teach new players.

 v.0.8.3:
 	Added Wololo - allows you to steal an enemy's piece.
 Needs to have the range properly added in.
 Also for far future:  need to make a tutorial.